thebitmonk/send_post_api/docs/SubaccountemailApi.md

-Send Email To Contacts With Template
+Send Email To Contacts With Template <br>

 ### Example
 ```javascript